 Refer to the timeline that appears across the bottom of the screen.
-Tap the black arrows on the sides of the timeline.
+Tap the black arrows on the side of the timeline.
 They will then turn yellow allowing you to trim the video.
 The part of your video that is selected in yellow is the video that will be saved.
-That being the case you can move the front of the yellow slider inwards to crop out the beginning of the clip, on the other hand you can drag the right side of the yellow inward to cut out the end of the clip.
+That being the case you can move the front of the yellow slider inwards to crop out the beginning of the clip, on the other hand, you can drag the right side of the yellow inward to cut out the end of the clip.
 As you edit the clip the timeline will reshape it’s self accordingly.
 Once you are finished click Done.
 Now the clip will be saved as a new video with the changes in Photos.

-Another way to edit your video with a view more options including trim, text, sound, and video effects is though the iMovie extension for Photos.
+Another way to edit your video with a view more options including trim, text, sound, and video effects is through the iMovie extension for Photos.
 To use this you will need to have iMovie installed which is free on the App Store.

 Step 1: Open Photos